Callophrys/OhioLeps01/README.md

 DROP TABLE IF EXISTS checklist;
 DROP TABLE IF EXISTS site;
 DROP TABLE IF EXISTS sitedate;
-DROP TABLE IF EXISTS siteobservation;
+DROP TABLE IF EXISTS siteDateObservation;
 DROP TABLE IF EXISTS sitestatus;
 DROP TABLE IF EXISTS statuscode;
 DROP TABLE IF EXISTS taxonomy;